 Say someone missed a goal because they had trouble getting the right data.
 By checking in regularly with your staff, you’ll be able to troubleshoot, encourage when it’s needed, answer questions and generally help your staff accomplish their short- and long-term goals.

 If you are in the trenches with them, you’ll be seen as a respected team leader rather than a distant tyrant.
 You’ll also be able to keep emotional commitment high and nurture employees’ great ideas at the source.
 Remember to be open to feedback too.

 Finally, get out of the way and let your employees shine.
 Give them opportunities to position themselves as subject matter experts.
 For instance, if you have a presentation to executives, give your key players the chance to co-present.

 By giving your employees high-profile growth opportunities, you will make them feel valued and appreciated.
 Lead from the heart, invest your heart in your people and let them grow along with you.
 You’ll create relationships that can benefit you both for a lifetime.

-For more ways to build your best staff ever, download our free guide, How to Develop a Top-notch Workforce That Will Accelerate Your Business.
+For more strategies on how to inspire employees and build your best staff ever, download our free e-book: How to develop a top-notch workforce that will accelerate your business.